For the second topic in our Keeping Cats Safe campaign, we’re looking at plants and cats.

 Interacting with, or ingesting toxic plants is most commonly seen in young, inquisitive cats and kittens.
 However, boredom can also lead cats to interact with plants they’d normally avoid, and extra care should be taken to remove hazardous plants from the environment of those confined to a run or living entirely indoors.
 Free-roaming adult cats can also accidentally ingest toxic plants where pollen or seeds might have become trapped in their coat.

 Whilst cats are obligate carnivores and normally avoid vegetables or fruit, they do naturally choose to eat grass.
-It’s not fully understood why they do this, but it’s thought that it helps them to move food or hairballs through their digestive tract, as eating it often results in vomiting, and it may also provide them with essential trace elements.
+It’s not fully understood why they do this, but it’s thought that it helps them to move food or hairballs through their digestive tract, as eating it often results in vomiting.
+It may also provide them with essential trace elements.
 Cats without access to grass may chew other plants that they would naturally avoid.

 Whilst a variety of plants will be discussed in the campaign, a major focus will be placed on lilies due to their extreme toxicity, popularity, and how commonly cats are affected by them.

-As an attractive flower, lilies are popular in gardens, and in bouquets and flower arrangements in houses, but they cause severe kidney damage in cats and can be fatal.
+As an attractive flower, lilies are popular in gardens, and in bouquets and flower arrangements in houses, but they cause severe kidney damage in cats which can be fatal.

 Many plants have lily in their name, but it’s all species of Lilium (true lily) and Hemerocallis (day lily) that are most dangerous.

-All parts of the plants are toxic, the pollen, flowers, stem and leaves.
-Ingestion of less than one leaf, or just part of a flower can cause severe poisoning and there are reports of cats developing renal failure after being exposed only to pollen.
+All parts of the plants are toxic, the pollen, flowers, stem, and leaves.
+Ingestion of less than one leaf, or just part of a flower can cause severe poisoning and there are reports of cats developing renal failure after only being exposed to pollen.
 Even drinking the water from a vase holding cut lilies can be fatal.
-The toxin causes severe damage to the kidneys, which can cause kidney failure and can result in death.
+The toxin causes severe damage to the kidneys, which can cause kidney failure and result in death.